wnielson/pyplex/readme.md

 Launch with

-    python pyplex
+    python pyplex [hdmi]

 and then 'Raspberry Plex' should appear as a player you can choose in your Plex client.
 Choose your media, and select this as the player to play it on.
 It should begin playing on your Raspberry Pi!
+Where [hdmi] is optional to make sure audio is going over hdmi, leaving it out will devault to the 3,5mm jack output.

 I must reiterate how bare-bones this is.
 Once you start playing the media, you either wait for it to finish, or